"Sexuality is a part of many people’s lives ... and access to greater quality of sexual health is a human right."

 Who is this for?
 Partners of and persons with a cancer diagnosis and persons living with chronic illness and/or disability.
 My consultations are inclusive to persons recovering from surgery or injury, with differently-abled bodies, oncology clients, chronic illness, neurological and musculoskeletal conditions.

 What does it look like?
-Consultations include information gathering, assessment, goal setting, communication tools, suggested interventions, equipment discussions, no nudity or sexual touch, but does involve a lot of homework!
+Consultations include information gathering, assessments, goal setting, communication tools, suggested interventions, equipment discussions, no nudity or sexual touch, but does involve a lot of homework!

 I see each person as being entirely individual from the next, with individual physiology, physicality, neurology and sexuality.
 My professional and calm approach to consultation is to gain an understanding of you, which includes your living environments, psychosocial aspects and your values.
 This gathered information is used as a guide to my individualistic and holistic approach to your sexuality and its transformation.